jacobmischka/index2/README.md

 In the future we plan to support a multitude of server backends, but for now PHP is supported.

+## Installation

+Drop the built `index.php` into the directory you want to serve from.

 ## Implementing a backend

 It should be straightforward to implement a backend for a new server type, there are only three things that the backend must do.